 - Back to normal

-That’s the model in a nutshell, so let’s dig a little deeper.
+That’s it in a nutshell.
+Now let’s dig a little deeper.

 No 1 – Life feels normal

-Which means we’re forever adjusting the psyche in order to adapt and operate from the best version we can apply for ourselves.
+Which means we’re forever adjusting the psyche in order to adapt and operate from the best version we can apply at any one time

-Life suddenly takes a turn, something happens and what Richard Flook coined as a UDIN, an event happens that is:
+Life suddenly takes a turn, something happens and what Richard Flook coined as a UDIN happens that is a stressful event that fits into the following category’s, it’s:

 I come home and find my lover in bed with my best friend